strategist922/SolutionArchitects/BLOG.md

 Managing such a vast amount of data is no trivial matter.
 How to securely and reliably store the data.
 How to quickly move and collate data across organization boundaries.
 How to efficiently analyze the data.
 Finding the right talent and technologies to handle the quickly evolving technological landscape.
 Creating the right architecture that fits within the IT budget.
 These are just some of the questions that must be answered.

-Microsoft has been hard at work building solutions in the big data space.
+Microsoft has been hard at work building services and infrastructure in the big data space.
 The <a href="https://www.microsoft.com/en-us/server-cloud/cortana-intelligence-suite/what-is-cortana-intelligence.aspx">Cortana Intelligence Suite</a> allows businesses to manage and make use of data at such scale.
 As a fully managed big data and advanced analytics suite, Cortana Intelligence is a powerful solution to transform your data into intelligent action.

 ![cortana-intelligence-suite](./media/cortana-intelligence-suite.png)